patrickaod/KnightsRun/README.md

             }
         });
 ```
-The touch controls fat arrow points to a javascript object called changedTouches where the x and y co-ordinates are stored.
+The touch controls fat arrow points to a javascript object called changedTouches where the x and y coordinates are stored.
 These are then used the same way to add (touchstart), change(touchmove), and remove (touchend).
 ```
  // On press down register touch X & Y
         window.addEventListener('touchstart', e => {